 According to a recent study, remarketing has proven to be quite cost-effective, with 4X lower CPA (cost-per-acquisition) versus a more traditional targeting method for display ads.
 Remarketing allows you to focus your efforts on those who have already expressed some interest in your products or services, rather than looking for new audiences.

-Continued Focus On Ranking Well
+Continued Focus On Ranking Well with your Google Ads